kstenerud/ubuntu-maintainers-handbook/Concepts.md

         3 files modified

 Clicking the merge link (`Approved` in this case) brings you to the actual merge proposal.

-Or you can start a merge proposal by clicking `Propose for merging`.

 See Also